JingShing-Tools/Visual-Novel-Editor/README.md

 add '@jump tag' command
 you need to use '@tag' first
 press 'U' to switch cpu render or gpu render

+ver 0.93
+add '@jump file tag'
+update sound system now can auto detect sound effect you can now using '#' in dialogues script to make comment
+# can't put jump after refresh since jump has refresh func
+# fixed. refresh and jump command conflit fixed.
+if you need narration you can use 'none:' to talk
 ```